Toccoa, Georgia: Town mall

 During the canopy removal and street re-opening project, private interest in downtown increased.
-In 2008, downtown saw 33 storefronts renovated (under the guidance of the Georgia Mountains Regional Development Center Historic Preservation Planner), 11 new business, 17 new jobs, 28 part-time jobs and 68 full-time equivalent jobs retained, and private investment of $3.5 million.
-Toccoa's Main Street was re-opened to vehicular traffic.
+In 2008, downtown saw 33 storefronts renovated, under the guidance of the Georgia Mountains Regional Development Center Historic Preservation Planner, 11 new business, 17 new jobs, 28 part-time jobs and 68 full-time equivalent jobs retained, and private investment of $3.5 million.
+Main Street was re-opened to vehicular traffic.

-The Currahee Military Museum, featured recently in the PBS series GA Traveler, and named as one of the best museums along the East Coast by Blue Ridge Mountain Magazine, is another attraction that continues downtown's resurgence.
+The Currahee Military Museum, featured in the PBS series GA Traveler, and named one of the best museums along the East Coast by the magazine Blue Ridge Mountain, is another attraction that continues downtown's resurgence.
 Located in the restored historic train depot, the museum features a massive exhibit of 506's Easy Company memorabilia.
 This World War II paratrooper company was popularized by the HBO miniseries Band of Brothers.
 The depot housing this museum was recently restored to its pre-1940s appearance.

-The depot building had previously been used as a maintenance and storage area for Norfolk Southern.
-Now it has been transformed to a publicly owned building that is home to the Chamber, Welcome Center, Stephens County Historical Society Museum, the Currahee Military Museum, and Amtrak.
-Funding for the million dollar project was received through Transportation Enhancement Activity and GDOT funds of $400,000; local funding of $100,000 and private investment funds of over $500,000 were contributed.
-The museum just completed its second addition, funded by Special Purpose Local Option Sales Tax (SPLOST).
+Previously used as a maintenance and storage area for Norfolk Southern, the depot was transformed into a publicly owned building that is home to the Chamber, Welcome Center, Stephens County Historical Society Museum, the Currahee Military Museum, and Amtrak.
+Project funding was received through Transportation Enhancement Activity and GDOT funds of $400,000; local funding of $100,000, and private investment funds of over $500,000.

-Enhancing Toccoa as a Northeast Georgia destination is the newly restored courthouse, which anchors the downtown district.
-The renovation project was overseen by a governmental appointed citizen authority.
-Funded entirely by SPLOST dollars, the $2 million renovation project brought a historic 1907 building back to life while adding green space to the historic district and retained government offices and downtown customers in the city's square.
+Enhancing Toccoa as a Northeast Georgia destination is the courthouse, which anchors the downtown district.

-Sister Cities
+Sister cities

 Toccoa has no active sister city program.
 In the 1970s, a sister city relationship was established with Meßstetten, Germany, but the relationship has not been renewed.